CodaFi/etPanKit/README.md

 * IDLE support.
 * NSOperation based classes which are submitted asynchronously to their queue.
 * Block-based and delegate-based callbacks for operations.
+* AppleDoc documentation that is installed on build.

 # Setup

 To use the current development version, add etPanKit as a subproject, then link to either the static library, or the framework.
 LibEtPan is automatically included as a dependency if added as a subproject.
-Make absolutely sure that the framework is being copied over, but not installed.
+[AppleDoc](https://github.com/tomaz/appledoc) is also required in this version.
+For more detailed instructions, visit the [wiki](https://github.com/CodaFi/etPanKit/wiki).

 # Usage